-ECHA took into account your comments and amended the request(s) and the deadline.
+ECHA took into account your comments and amended the request to state testing with the registered substance and the deadline.

 ECHA notified the draft decision to the competent authorities of the Member States for proposals for amendment.

 As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.